I want to understand what compensation will be used when calculating my pension

-If the annual sum of the above is less than the Hypothetical Minimum Compensation (HMC) (expected to be $18,000 per year), then 30% of the HMC will be used.
+If the annual sum of the above is less than the Hypothetical Minimum Compensation (HMC) ($18,000 in 2018), then 30% of the HMC will be used.

 Clergy whose only compensation is employer-provided housing will have a TAC equal to 30% of the HMC.